duckduckgo/BrowserServicesKit/README.md

 ## Building

+The package uses submodules, which will need to be cloned in order for the project to build:

+Run `git submodule update --init --recursive`

 `BrowserServicesKit` can be built manually two ways:

 1. Build the `BrowserServicesKit` scheme by opening the Swift package in Xcode